|

 Market Overview

-apparatuses, implants, or similar items that are designed to diagnose, monitor,
+apparatuses, implants, or similar devices designed to diagnose, monitor,

 treat, or prevent diseases, injuries, or other medical conditions.
 They play a

-vital role in the field of healthcare, aiding healthcare professionals in the
+vital role in healthcare, aiding healthcare professionals in diagnosing and treating patients and assisting individuals in

 managing their health.
 Medical devices can vary greatly in complexity, purpose,